scikit-hep/cabinetry/docs/index.rst

     api
     license

-``cabinetry`` is a tool to build and steer (profile likelihood) template fits with applications in high energy physics in mind.
+``cabinetry`` is a Python library for building and steering binned template fits.
-It acts as an interface to many powerful tools to make it easier for an analyzer to run their statistical inference pipeline.
+It interfaces many other libraries to make it easy for an analyzer to run their statistical inference pipeline.

 This documentation can be viewed `on Read the Docs <https://cabinetry.readthedocs.io/>`_ or locally via